si3792/drf-angular-user-system/README.md

 [Check out a sample website for appointment scheduling built on top of it.](http://simoiliev.me/icough.html)

+If you want the source code for this website, it's available [here](https://github.com/si3792/icough).

 **Note that social authentication is disabled for the demo!**

 ### Index